Overview

 2.1: Data Collection

-• Unclear whether this product collects interactions, behaviors, or usage analytics data.
+- Unclear whether this product collects behavioral data.

 2.2: Data Source

-• Specific types of personal information are excluded from collection.
+- Specific types of personal information are not collected.

 2.4: Data Limitation